This is an easy DIY tutorial on how to paint candlesticks – perfect if you find some at a local thrift store or in the basement.

 I realized as I was putting this post together that I don’t have any pictures of the actual painting process (bad blogger, I know), but use your imagination. 🙂

 Let it dry and do a second coat of paint.
-I’m always amazed at the difference between one and two coats of paint, so don’t worry if you’re first coat looks kind of like this:
+I’m always amazed at the difference between one and two coats of paint, so don’t worry if your first coat looks kind of like this:

 (This picture is from my post on an easy way to DIY faux concrete vases – just wanted to give you an idea of what the paint coverage will most likely look like after one coat of paint!)

 Note: We actually didn’t seal these candlesticks with anything.
 We painted them months ago and they’ve been just fine.
 Since you really don’t touch the candlesticks once you put them somewhere, they shouldn’t get scratched up.